gvJaime/Printable-Red-Dot-Sight/README.md

 The sight will work with next to no circuitry, being a red led and a 3V button cell the only components.

+The lens will be attempted to be made with acetate sheet, but in the event of this failing, another possibilities will be considered.